Industrial Plasma Pretreatment with Plasmatreat

 Openair-Plasma® - Inline integrated for a targeted, selective treatment

-Atmospheric plasma is generated under normal pressure.
-Therefore, no low-pressure chambers are required for this process.
-Thanks to the patented Openair-Plasma® nozzle technology, it has been possible to integrate a very effective yet gentle, potential-free plasma under normal pressure conditions directly into manufacturing processes.
-This inline capability of atmospheric plasma allows easy integration into existing production lines.
+Atmospheric plasma is generated at normal pressure, eliminating the need for low-pressure chambers.
+Thanks to Plasmatreat's patented Openair-Plasma® nozzle technology, it is now possible to integrate an efficient, gentle, and potential-free plasma process directly into manufacturing workflows.
+This inline capability allows for seamless integration into existing production lines.

-Read more about Openair-Plasma® systems for different processes.
+Learn more about Openair-Plasma® systems for various applications processes.

 Plasma surface treatment